Yonezawa, Yamagata: Government

 Yonezawa has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 24 members.
 The city contributes three members to the Yamagata Prefectural Assembly.
 In terms of national politics, the city is part of Yamagata District 3 of the lower house of the Diet of Japan.

-List of mayor of Yonezawa
+List of mayors of Yonezawa

 Economy

 The economy of Yamagata is based on agriculture, horticulture, light manufacturing and tourism.